Anybody2007/dns-bind9/README.md

     - `local.home`: A domain for the local network.
 The `local-home.zone` file outlines the DNS settings for devices and services within your local network.
   - These zone files demonstrate how to configure DNS for both local and external domains, providing a template that can be adapted for other domains.

 This section of the README gives users a comprehensive understanding of the DNS server's configuration, highlighting the purpose and customization possibilities of each component.
-It guides them through setting up their own domains and emphasizes the importance of security with ACLs.
+It guides you through setting up your own domains and emphasizes the importance of security with ACLs.

 ## Customization